 - Carson Harbor Village, Ltd. v.
 City of Carson, 2nd Appellate District Case No. B211777 (March 30, 2010).

 - Carson Estates v.
-City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS079860, Court of Appeal Case No. B171598; and
+City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS079860, Court of Appeal Case No. B171598.

 - Carson Gardens, LLC v.
 City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS072845, Court of Appeal Case No. B180308.